oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-03-vulnerabilities.md

     },
 ```

+> It is expected that the list of CWEs is ordered descending, with the the most apt CWE listed as the first item.

 Every CWE item of value type `object` with the 3 mandatory properties Weakness ID (`id`), Weakness Name (`name`), CWE version (`version`) holds the
 MITRE standard Common Weakness Enumeration (CWE) for the weakness associated.
 For more information cf. [cite](#CWE).